PLACES 2026 | Speaker Dashboard

 The Equipment

-Please note: We are still confirming venue tech capabilities.
-More information to come as available.
+Please note: We are still confirming venue tech capabilities; more information to come as available.

 Microphones: Each room will have at least one microphone, and we endeavor to have multiple in each space, particularly when there are panels.
 Speakers are required to use the microphone during their presentation (yes, even if you have a loud voice!)
 During the Q&A portion, if we are able to provide a second microphone, we’ll ask room monitors to bring it around to those with questions.
 Please encourage attendees to wait for the mic to ask their questions or, if not possible, repeat the question for those who may not have heard it.
-A small exception: Due to venue specifications, there will not be a microphone in the Fellowship Hall at the Gig Harbor Church of the Nazarene.
-Please reach out if you have any concerns.

 Videos: We hope to ensure that rooms are equipped for showing videos with audio; however, this may not be possible.
-If you would like to include a video, we recommend embedding it in your PowerPoint presentation and having a back-up plan in case it’s not available.
+If you would like to include a video, we recommend embedding it in your presentation and having a back-up plan in case it’s not available.

-Tips for Presenting at PLACES 2025
+Tips for Presenting at PLACES

 Whether you’ve been presenting at our conference since 2013 or this is your first year speaking at PLACES, please read our tips and tricks for presenting below.
 This will ensure we are all on the same page day-of!